Prism Scan

 Prism Scan uses technical and organisational measures intended to protect personal data, including server-side handling of backend secrets, API authentication for backend routes, limited data flows, and browser-local storage for anonymous preferences where possible.

 No internet service can be guaranteed to be fully secure.
-Data may be processed by providers outside your country, including infrastructure, browser platform, open-data, and AI providers.
+Data may be processed by providers outside your country, including infrastructure, browser platform, app-store platform, open-data, analytics, AI, authentication, subscription, and payment providers such as PostHog, RevenueCat, Stripe, Apple, Google, and Firebase.
 Where required, Prism Scan relies on appropriate safeguards or provider terms for those transfers.

 Children and updates